mytusshar/auth-module/README.md

 * Registration feature using provided authentication providers.

-    You can add desired registration fields in client application, IAM Module will dynamicaly handles it for you.
+    You can add desired registration fields in client application, I-Auth Module will dynamicaly handles it for you.

 * You can configure whether your application wants unique username in your system for each user or not.